Hybrid certificate trust deployment

 - Trust type: certificate trust

-- Join type: Azure AD join , hybrid Azure AD join
+- Join type: Microsoft Entra join , Microsoft Entra hybrid join

-Hybrid environments are distributed systems that enable organizations to use on-premises and Azure AD-protected resources.
+Hybrid environments are distributed systems that enable organizations to use on-premises and Microsoft Entra protected resources.
 Windows Hello for Business uses the existing distributed system as a foundation on which organizations can provide two-factor authentication and single sign-on to modern resources.

 This deployment guide describes how to deploy Windows Hello for Business in a hybrid certificate trust scenario.